vrquaeler/mLRS-Flasher/README.md

 ### Windows ###

-mLRSFlasher is based on Python, and thus needs a full Python3 installation on your system.
+mLRS-Flasher is based on Python, and thus needs a full Python3 installation on your system.
 Not very Win-like, we know, and we appologize for this.

 - Install Python3 on your system, if you haven't done so already.
 Make sure that Python is added to the PATH (***this is crucial!***).
      - ***Note***: Most Python installers include a check box to add Python to the path during installation; don't miss it.